What is TimberTop?

 Our black courses are our most challenging options and are available to teens and adults age 14 and over with a minimum reaching height of 1.9 metres (6’3”).

-In order to tune our zip lines to work at fun and safe speeds and to comply with the manufacturers guidelines for our Flying Squirrel belay device, all climbers must weigh between 45 and 270 lbs.
+In order to tune our zip lines to work at fun and safe speeds and to comply with the manufacturers guidelines for our Flying Squirrel belay device (when in use), all climbers must weigh between 45 and 270lbs.

 How do I book my TimberTop experience?

+This season we require that all guest have a booking in advance of arrival.
 Most of our guests prefer to book their spot online.
-If you have any issues booking online, call us at 506-657-6060 or 1-833-657-6060 and we’d be happy to book your space for you over the phone.
+If you have any issues booking online or wish to book via phone, call us at 506-657-6060 or 1-833-657-6060 during office hours and we’d be happy to book your space for you over the phone.
 Please be prepared to pay the full amount for your experience at the time of booking.
-Especially for holidays and weekends, we recommend booking well in advance as these are our busiest times and spaces fill up quickly.

 How physically fit do I have to be to explore TimberTop?

-Our yellow (starter), green, blue, and black courses have varying degrees of difficulty, but as a starting point if you can climb a ladder you should be fine.
+Our yellow (starter), green, blue, and black courses have varying degrees of difficulty, but as a starting point if you can climb a ladder you should be good to go.
 We recommend starting with the green courses and working your way up in difficulty.

 Our black courses (the most difficult ones) requires arm, leg, and core strength.
-Participants must complete either a blue+ course or a single black diamond before conquering the double black diamond.
-For our most difficult black course you will need to request access from one of any of our staff nearby.
+Participants must successfully complete the blue+ course to access the single black diamond course.
+The single black course must be successfully completed before conquering the double black diamond.
+And the double black diamond course must be successfully completed before accessing the triple black diamond course.
+For our most difficult black courses you will need to request access from one of any of our staff nearby.

 What happens if it’s raining on the day I booked my experience?